CommArc/phishbuckets/README.md

 # Phishbuckets

-_For use with 'gophish' from Jordan Wright_
+_Forcc use with 'gophish' from Jordan Wright_

 (Note: This is a work in progress - and 'gophish' itself is only v0.2.0)